-Demand for local, organic fruits is increasing throughout the US.
+Demand for local, organic fruits is increasing throughout the United States.
 For strawberries in the Midwest it is difficult to meet this demand with a concurrent supply; this is due to the short harvest window of June-bearing fruit grown in the region.
 Organic production of day-neutral strawberries with vastly extended harvest windows is growing in the Midwest, and has potential to meet this increased demand for local and organic fruit available almost year-round.
 However the practice is still in its infancy.
 Little is known on how to properly and sustainably produce day-neutral strawberries over an extended season exposed to a longer buildup of pest, disease and weather pressures unique to this region.
 We propose a comparison of the yield, quality and harvest windows of two strawberry management practices: a raised bed, plasticulture system managed with a traditional organic spray regimen in the open field, versus a similar raised-bed system equipped with exclusion netting to provide a physical barrier for pests and allow reduced chemical inputs.
 A thorough yield and quality comparison will allow us to determine if a protected culture system can produce profits and harvest seasons high enough to justify the increased initial costs.

-- Compare the yield, quality, harvest window and profitability of an exclusion vs organic spray system for day-neutral strawberry production
+- Compare the yield, quality, harvest window and profitability of an exclusion vs organic spray system for day-neutral strawberry production.

-- Evaluate and discuss the ecological and economic impact of each system by recording the spray regimen of the pesticide treatment and comparing its cost vs the installation of exclusion netting
+- Evaluate and discuss the ecological and economic impact of each system by recording the spray regimen of the pesticide treatment and comparing its cost vs the installation of exclusion netting.

-- Continue TCBC's mission of open-source farming by sharing project findings via conference presentations, website blog updates and social media interaction
+- Continue TCBC's mission of open-source farming by sharing project findings via conference presentations, website blog updates and social media interaction.